Which Member Of The Paw Patrol Is Right For Your Family?

 If you’re thinking about an English Bulldog, here’s what you need to know:

-Bulldogs are loyal, fun-loving and friendly, but know that puppies can be independent and stubborn, so consistent training and reinforcement is essential.
-They’re natural problem solvers, and they love their families–especially their kids.
+Bulldogs are a loyal, fun-loving and friendly breed, but know that puppies can be independent and stubborn, so consistent training and reinforcement is essential.
+They’re natural problem solvers, and they love their families – especially the kids.
 That said, because they can be a bit dominating unless a firm pack order is established, you’ll want to let that sweet wrinkly face know where its place is early on so they feel secure.
+Don’t overlook early socialization with these pooches, as it can be a crucial aspect of their proper upbringing.

 They’re not great swimmers, so they won’t be your lakeside companions, and they really are sensitive to heat so you’ll want to make sure they’re cool and comfortable.
-Mats like these are perfect. (chrisatpps-Shutterstock/Nickelodeon)
+While their stubby, slightly compact physical shape will not make them exceptionally athletic, they'll love a bit of fun every now and then – just make sure they don’t overexert themselves.

-Skye is the first female member of the Paw Patrol and is a Cockapoo.
-She’s also a pilot, using her helicopter’s grappling hook and piloting skills to save people and get her team members where they need to be to save others.
+No true Paw Patrol would be complete without a charming lady pooch in their crew.
+Skye is the first female member of the Paw Patrol and is – no surprise there – a Cockapoo.
+But she’s no damsel in distress, oh no. She’s a skilled canine pilot, using her helicopter’s grappling hook and piloting skills to save people and get her team members where they need to be to save others.
 She is smart and graceful, full of cheer and sunshine and always adding a bit of flair to whatever she does.
+Without her charms and skills, Paw Patrol simply wouldn’t be complete.

 If you are considering a Cockapoo, here’s what you should know:

 The Cockapoo was the first designer dog, crossing a Cocker Spaniel and a Poodle in the 1960s.
+The resulting crossbreed is well known for its beautiful and charming appearance, as well as their loveable character.
 They’re smart and snuggly, but they can also be a bit mischievous if they’re not engaged.
 The poodle in them makes them great hunters, believe it or not, though more find them to be sweet and loving companion pets.
-They’re very social and a nice mix of medium-energy levels. (christpps-Shutterstock/Nickelodeon)
+They’re very social and a nice mix of medium-energy levels.

 Rocky Reduces, Recycles, Reuses and Rescues